Warumpi Band

 Key tracks

-Jailanguru Pakarnu (Out From Jail) — This historic 1983 single broke new ground as the first rock song recorded in an Aboriginal language.
+Jailanguru Pakarnu (Out From Jail) — This 1983 single was the first rock song ever commercially released in an Aboriginal language (Luritja), marking a historic moment in Australian music.

-Blackfella/Whitefella — An anthem for reconciliation and unity, this powerful track became a staple of their live shows and a defining song of their career.
+Blackfella/Whitefella — A powerful call for unity and reconciliation, this track became an essential part of their live set and a signature song of their cross-cultural message.

-No Fear — A driving rock track from their second album Go Bush! that encapsulates the band's raw, guitar-driven desert rock style.
+No Fear — A driving rock track from the Go Bush album that encapsulates the band's raw, guitar-driven desert rock energy and defiant spirit.